Ingensi/storeit/README.md

 # StoreIt

-Very light package used to store entities to various storage.
+Light Java library used to store entities to various storage.

 ## How to use!